transloadit/uppy/website/src/docs/contributing.md

 This will watch the website, as well as Uppy, as the examples, and rebuild everything and refresh your browser as files change.

-Then, to work on e.g. the XHRUpload example, you'd edit the following files:
+Then, to work on, for instance, the XHRUpload example, you would edit the following files:

 ```bash
 atom src/core/Core.js \